Wairimu-3/Royals-Pizza/README.md

 The menu/order page contains a menu button where you can view available pizza and toppings.Then an order form where a client can choose the type of pizza they want,the size,the toppings on the pizza and crust.

+Below that,there is a checxkout button which verifies your order,delivery location and fee.

 The last page is the contact page,which contains the contact details of the restaurant and a form in which you can leave a comment/suggestion.
 ### Support and contact details